Mixed-State Topological Order under Coherent Noise: Conclusions and Discussion

-In this work, we explore the mixed-state phase of the decohered toric code under two representative coherent noises using the doubled Hilbert space formalism.
+In this work, we explore the mixed-state phase of the decohered toric code under two representative coherent noise using the doubled Hilbert space formalism.
 For random rotation noise, we determine the phase diagram for any rotation axis and arbitrary angle distribution, significantly generalizing the previously studied incoherent noise models.
 In addition to the robust quantum memory observed under random rotations about axes near the $Y$-axis, we identify phase boundaries featuring several interesting properties, such as Ising critical surfaces and unconventional mixed-state phase transitions, which merit further investigation.
+We argue that, under certain physical assumptions, the phase boundaries obtained from the doubled Hilbert space formalism provide an upper bound of the phase boundary in the replica limit.
+Additionally, we narrow down the location of the phase boundary in the replica limit by providing a numerical lower bound, which may be of practical interest.
 For the amplitude damping noise, we uncover two mixed-state topological phase transitions governed by a single parameter $\gamma$.

 We remark that the phase boundaries for the random rotation error identified here differ from the error threshold under global unitary rotation obtained in Ref.~\cite{venn2023coherent}, where the decoding problem maps to a Majorana network.
 This difference stems from practical constraints in standard QEC schemes, where syndromes are obtained by measuring check operators (e.g., $A_v$ and $B_p$) and Pauli recovery operations are applied.
-In contrast, our mixed-state setup addresses the intrinsic noise threshold of the decohered toric code, within which QEC is possible \emph{in principle}, though the corresponding QEC protocol may require experimentally challenging operations.
-It would be interesting to determine the ``practical'' error threshold for coherent noises, such as amplitude damping noise, as done for global rotation error~\cite{venn2023coherent}.
-The stat-mech mapping technique and tensor network method employed in this work seem straightforwardly applicable in this direction.
+In contrast, our mixed-state setup addresses the intrinsic error threshold of the decohered toric code, within which QEC is possible \emph{in principle}, though the corresponding QEC protocol may require experimentally challenging operations.
+It would be interesting to analytically understand the ``practical'' error threshold for coherent noise, such as amplitude damping noise, as done for global rotation error~\cite{venn2023coherent}.
+Our finite-size numerics on random rotation noise hints at the approximate locations of such practical thresholds.
+The stat-mech mapping technique and tensor network method employed in this work would be straightforwardly applicable to yield more precise results in the thermodynamic limit.